Shameera17/task-management/README.md

 ## Features

-- **Task Management**: Add, edit, delete, and reorder tasks effortlessly.
+- **Task Management**: Add, edit, delete, and drag and drop tasks effortlessly.
 - **Drag and Drop**: Rearrange tasks using an intuitive drag-and-drop interface built with **React DnD**.
 - **State Management**: Persistent state management using **Zustand**.
-- **Production Ready**: Optimized for performance and scalability with Next.js 14.

 ---